 - Prepare internal policies and a risk assessment — a mandatory internal document defining your AML procedures

-- Identify and screen every client — KYC, CDD, screening before starting a business relationship
+- Identify and screen every client — client identification and due diligence, sanctions screening, before starting a business relationship

 - Continuously monitor business relationships — update risk assessments, respond to changes